dgriffin36/Crystallization-Control-Feedback-Policy-from-Data/README.md

   dXtr    - Contains training data 'movements'.

-  dt      - The measurement time interval in minutes.
+  dt      - The time interval between measuremetns [min.].

-  Dt      - The time interval over which the input is held constant.
+  Dt      - The time interval over which the input is held constant [min.].

   xTarget - The target position [count, mass].